16 Questions To Ask To Get To Know Someone Quickly

 What is your biggest fear?

 Depending on where you are in your relationship, this question could be surface-level or go a little deeper.
-For example, a fear of whales is common for people who have never encountered one, but a fear of something more specific may have a story behind it.
+For example, a fear of spiders is common, but a fear of something more specific may have a story behind it.

 What makes you happiest?